-Net cash from operating activities during Q1 2020 was \$0.9 million, as compared to net cash used in operating activities of \$2.8 million in the comparative period in 2019.
-The Company was able to substantially reduce its operating expenses, while at the same time, make arrangements to defer payment of certain of its obligations.
+Net cash provided by operating activities during Q3 2020 was \$0.5 million, as compared to net cash used in operating activities of \$0.4 million in the comparative period in 2019.
+Since the start of Fiscal 2020, the Company has focused on reducing its ongoing operating expenses.
 In the comparative period in 2019, the Company had an increase in spending out of necessity, as management has embarked on an expansion strategy in California, as well as having focused its efforts on the RTO Transaction during the early part of Fiscal 2019.